Iakl/Excel2JSON/README.md

     - 'num' for ints, floats and booleans
     - 'arr_str' for arrays of strings
     - 'arr_num' for arrays of ints, floats and booleans
-  - Have Array data values separated by coma and NO spaces
+  - Have the array data values separated by coma and without spaces (unless your strings intentionally have spaces)

 By default, the macros is run using ctrl + E